borisschapira/boris.schapira.dev/_posts/en/web/2017/2017-12-18-defer-script-to-speed-up-rendering/2017-12-18-defer-script-to-speed-up-rendering.md

 ## How about injecting a dynamic `<script>` Tag?

 As mentioned above, delaying the download of a script is not always the solution.
-You may prefer to make is **asynchron****ous** : the script is immediately retrieved without this phase blocking the construction of the DOM.
+You may prefer to make is **asynchronous** : the script is immediately retrieved without this phase blocking the construction of the DOM.
 Once available, the construction of the DOM is interrupted for the browser to parse and evaluated its content.

 One way to do this is to not declare this script in the source of the page, but to use another script that injects it directly inside the DOM.
 This technique, called dynamic script tag, is the backbone of most third-party services.